 A Guide To BlissISBN: 978-1933455945

-This practical guide and the method presented in it are based on a very simple principle: all our negative emotional and mental states are the result of our currently limited and contracted mind; when we expand our mind, these states dissolve.
+This practical guide and the method presented in it are based on a very simple principle.
+This principle states that all our negative emotional and mental states are the result of our currently limited and contracted mind.
+When we expand our mind, these states dissolve.
 A Guide to Bliss is a rich introduction to the ‘Expansion Method’ that has already gained popularity in German-speaking countries and Israel.
 The book leads the reader carefully through the practice, illuminating the way by the direct experience of practitioners of the method and the extensive philosophy behind it.
 Whether determining your next step in business, clearing away some sad memory, or just improving general well-being, all you need is to systematically tap into the tremendous potential of your own mind, as shown in this guide.

 ORDER FROM MSI PRESS WEBSTORE.